cafeibit/Azure-Data-Engineering/readme.md

 Azure Data Factory is a data ingestion and transformation service that allows you to load raw data from over 70 different on-premises or cloud sources.
 The ingested data can be cleaned, transformed, restructured, and loaded back into a data warehouse.
 After the data is in the data warehouse, it's ready to use for several analytical purposes.
 Data Factory supports data workflow pipelines.
 These pipelines are a logical group of tasks and activities that allows end-to-end data-processing scenarios

+You can use Azure Data Factory to ingest data collected from different sources and coordinate processing jobs in Azure Databricks as part of your data pipeline.

 * Create the required resources

   * Create an Azure Data Factory instance